dowjones/dj-dna-streams-python/README.rst

 ----------
 This library is for Dow Jones customers consuming a Dow Jones DNA stream.

-To use this we recommend pip installing this by making the following addition to your requirements.txt:
+To use this we recommend 'pip installing' this by making the following addition to your requirements.txt:

 .. code-block::

-git+ssh://git@github.dowjones.net/syndicationhub/dj-dna-streaming-python#egg=dj-dna-streaming-python
+git+ssh://git@github.com/dowjones/dj-dna-streams-python#egg=dj-dna-streams-python

 .. code-block::

 Configuring

     To run this code, you need to provide both your 'service account ID' and your subscriptions.
-There are 2 ways to do this.
+There are 3 ways to do this.
 You can either set environment variables or you can use a configuration file.

     1. Set environment variables.